 Here you will find a self-chronicled history of my descent into madness.
 There's a lot of waffling back and forth with various features, so only read the actual commits if you really feel like it.

-I do almost all system crafting on my Fedora machine, but everything is designed to be declarative and deployable.
+I do almost all system crafting on my Bedrock Linux machine, but everything is designed to be declarative and deployable.
 So far this only extends to UNIX-like platforms, but I might eventually figure out Windows file path resolution.
 Unless I don't.
 For now, we can make a hardlink in CMD to specific paths and just live in powershell, or don't use windows.

 I have a lot of things to say about powershell, but none of them are interesting so I'll keep them to myself for now.